For FedEx Ground contractors

 What we catch

-17 live settlement checks.
+17 live settlement checks, 26 built.
 Every statement.
 Every week.

 We don't flag “anomalies.”
-We tell you which line on your settlement looks wrong, what FedEx owed you, and how to dispute it before the 120-day clock runs out.
+We show which settlement lines need review, why the rule fired, and the source evidence to check before the 120-day clock runs out.

 Missing payments